bullet-db/bullet-bql/README.md

     REGION, Number, Number, Number                                                  evenly spaced in a region MANUAL, Number ( , Number )*                                                    defined points

+and `tableFunction` is one of

+    OUTER?
+EXPLODE ( expression ) AS identifier                                     explode a list to one column OUTER?
+EXPLODE ( expression ) AS ( identifier , identifier )                    explode a map to a key and a value column

 and `stream` is one of